RobotWebTools/rosbridge_suite/ROSBRIDGE_PROTOCOL.md

  * **rosbridge_server** – depends on the rosbridge library, and implements the WebSockets server, passing incoming messages to the API and outgoing messages back to the WebSockets connection.
-The default server uses tornado, a python server implementation.
+The default server uses autobahn, a python server implementation.
  * **rosapi** – provides ROS services for various master API calls, such as listing all the topics, services, types currently in ROS ￼